 What some of Trump's Scotland golf course neighbors have to say ahead of his visit

 Balmedie, Scotland — President Trump is due to arrive in Scotland Friday for a four-day private trip — his first to the U.K since he was re-elected.
-The White House says he'll meet near the end of his visit with Prime Minister Keir Starmer to discuss trade, but he'll also be opening a brand-new course at the Trump International Golf Links.
+The White House says he'll meet during his visit with Prime Minister Keir Starmer to discuss trade, but he'll also be opening a brand-new course at the Trump International Golf Links.

 David Milne bought his old Coast Guard look-out on the Aberdeenshire coast over 20 years ago, and he still lives there today.
 But since 2012, it's been right in the middle of Trump territory, surrounded by hundreds of acres of shifting sand dunes that have been meticulously sculpted into 36 holes that anyone can play a round on — for about $500.